Photo by El Nariz / Shutterstock.com

 Africa Studio / Shutterstock.com

 - Affordable service offering free state returns to some filers

 TaxSlayer doesn’t have the same name recognition as some of the bigger tax preparation firms, but the company has been around nearly as long.
 It also has many of the same features as the big companies, including the ability to import data from competitors.
 It supports all major IRS forms and provides both phone and chat support.

 Pricewise, TaxSlayer is right behind TaxAct when it comes to affordable returns.
 Its Classic service is costs $24, or taxpayers can pay $44 for the premium service that includes chat support and audit assistance.
 There is also a free file service for those with simple returns, and a $47 option for freelancers and the self-employed.
 The free file service comes with free state returns, but Classic, Premium and Self-Employed customers pay extra for theirs.
 Active-duty military members can get a free Classic edition federal tax return from TaxSlayer, making it a good choice for those in the service.

 - Online filing from an established name in the business

 - Best for those who need a refund advance

 Like H&R Block, Jackson Hewitt was offering tax preparation services in an office long before it started filing people’s taxes online.
 Today, the company offers both and prides itself on providing affordable, accurate service regardless of which option is chosen.
 Regular prices for online federal tax preparation and filing are $69.95 for families and retirees or $109.95 for complex returns.
-However, discounts can cut those prices by 20 percent and 30 percent, respectively.
+However, discounts currently available can cut those prices by 20 percent and 30 percent, respectively.
 There is also a free file option for those earning less than $100,000 and taking a standard deduction.
 State returns are an additional cost for all options.